There are three options for pursuing an Honors designation at the University of Washington:

 - Interdisciplinary Honors students are asked to think intentionally about education, knowledge and interdisciplinarity.
 They take a majority of their general education requirements in Honors-specific courses, complete experiential learning requirements, and maintain a portfolio throughout their participation in this curriculum.
 Students can enter Interdiscplinary Honors through:

 - Departmental Honors allows students to explore their majors in greater depth by completing upper-level electives, research, or an extended thesis.
 Departmental Honors also exposes students to a close working relationship with faculty mentors.
 Admission to Interdisciplinary Honors does not guarantee admission to Departmental Honors.
-Students must meet with a departmental adviser to discuss the admission process specific to their program.
+Admission procedures are specific to each department; students should consult with an academic adviser within their department for more information.

 - College Honors, the completion of both Interdisciplinary Honors and Departmental Honors, allows students to experience both Honors general education and the deeper understanding of their chosen focus.

 Interdisciplinary Honors is available only to entering Freshmen who applied to Honors at the same time they applied to the University of Washington or to UW Freshmen who maintain a 3.3 GPA in their autumn and winter quarters and apply in the Spring quarter of their first year via our Late Admission process.
 Students who complete the 11 required Honors courses, participate in two experiential learning projects, keep an on-going learning portfolio, and maintain an overall 3.3 GPA will receive the designation "with Interdisciplinary Honors" on their diplomas.

 Overview of Interdisciplinary requirements